mkalin/jconcur/README.md

-# jconcur
+# Java Concurrent Programming

 This site has four ZIP files to be downloaded, one apiece for the four class sessions:

-   -- class1Morning.zip
+   -- day1Morning.zip
-   -- class1Afternoon.zip
+   -- day21Afternoon.zip

-   -- class2Morning.zip
+   -- day2Morning.zip
-   -- class2Afternoon.zip
+   -- day2Afternoon.zip

 Each of these ZIP files contains Java source code together with text documents, which provide overview and summary.
 Each ZIP file also has a Readme, which explains